Answers to common questions about XPayLabs — deployment, supported blockchains, API integration, webhooks, security, and zero-fee pricing model.

 Yes.
 Add any standard-compliant token by specifying its contract address, symbol, and decimals in the gateway’s asset type configuration.
 The scanner monitors the contract’s Transfer event logs for incoming transactions.

 All requests are authenticated using HMAC-SHA256 request signing.
 You configure a merchant token in the gateway, and each API request includes a signature computed over the request payload.
-No API keys are transmitted over the network.
+No merchant tokens are transmitted over the network.

 Call POST /v1/order/createCollection with the amount, symbol, and chain.
 The gateway returns a unique deposit address.
 Your customer sends funds to that address, and the blockchain scanner detects the payment automatically.